| | |

 Start your day off with a giant breakfast and some town gossip.

 Nome isn’t a normal stop on the Alaska tourism route, but in my opinion, it should be!
-It’s full of local culture and history and will give you a whole different view of the state.
+It’s full of local culture and rich history and will give you a whole different view of the state.

 Where to Stay in Nome, Alaska